-ReadyLiteratureReviewAssignment
+ReadyAssignment

 Synthesis Essay/Literature Review:

 Proposal, 500 words, Essay, 1000 words minimum

 Overview: For this paper, you will research a specific, current issue, topic, or controversy in your field.
 You will seek out the most important and significant research and writing on this topic, and your final essay will be a written synthesis of your findings.
 This is a three-part assignment: the first part is a proposal (250 words), where you propose your research topic; the second is the poster presentation, where you create a poster and a 1-2 minute elevator speech to educate your classmates on your topic; and the third is the final essay (1000 words), which is a standard essay that gives an overview of each of your 6 sources and synthesizes them into a Lit Review of the most important research and writing on your chosen topic.